austy11/MORINGA_WEEK_3_1P/README.md

-# Independent Project - Quiz Board
+# WEEK 3 Independent Project | Quiz Board
-_Author_- Steve Austin

-_Version_- 1.0.0
+_Author:Steve Austin_

+_Version:1.0.0_

 ---

+This repo contains the week 3 independent project.

 The goal of this week's Independent Project was to help practice and understand better the concepts that were covered throughout this week.

-These included js intergration into the webpage to define the ehavoiur of the page.
+These included Javascript intergration into the webpage to define the behavoiur of the page.

-This repository contains the code to simulate an online test, employing html, css and javascript.
+Given as the ultimate project goal were:

 ## OBJECTIVES
 1. As a user, I want to see the multi-choice questions when the website loads.
 You will create the multi-choice questions to be answered on the website.
 Each question should have a number of points awarded when scored right.